MartinEesmaa/VVCEasy/README.md

 **PRO TIP: VVENC can detect your fps and video size for y4m file format, so you don't need insert video size and frame per second of vvenc.**

+**WARNING of vvenc pipe: VVENC does not support two-pass mode only when using pipe call/read from FFmpeg to vvenc.**

 Or, you could do legacy of YUV pipe video:

 ```